brain188/Freight-Rate-Prediction/README.md

 from a long haul.

-Cleaning removed 669 training rows (1.39%) and left the standard deviation of rate per mile 53% lower with the mean and median unchanged — noise removed, not signal.
+Cleaning removed 669 training rows (1.39%) and left the standard deviation of rate per mile 53% lower with the mean and median unchanged. noise removed, not signal.

 Two rules govern the code: